Image Hotspots Tutorial

 Each hotspot has the following attributes:

-You can add as many hotspots as you like, as long as there are enough space to fit them all on your image.
+You can add as many hotspots as you like, as long as there is enough space to fit them all into your image.

-The Header is the title of the hotspot.
-The Text is the full description.
+Popup is used to describe the selected hotspot.
+Hotspot can be described by using a text, a video or an image.
 You can add as much text as you like.
 Scrollbars will appear if the amount of text cannot be viewed within the image.

 We'll use Strawberries as the Header for our first hotspot, and the following Text: